allenhouchins/fleet-stuff/linux-mdm-snap-packages/README.md

 This is for testing through osquery by running this command: ```osqueryi --verbose --config_path /path/to/atc_tables.json```

 ### create_snap_database.sh
-This script should be distributed to all Ubuntu hosts and run via a cronjob to populate the database periodically. ** This has only been tested on Ubuntu 24.04 Desktop. **
+This script should be distributed to all Ubuntu hosts and run as root via a cron job to populate the database periodically. ** This has only been tested on Ubuntu 24.04 Desktop. **

 ### fleet_agent_options
 Copy this into the Agent options for a specific Team in Fleet.
 Settings > Teams > select the team > Agent options